Lasik Singapore: The New Guide To Vision Correction (2019)

 The first incision is done with a femtosecond or a microkeratome laser and a part of the cornea at the specific place is cut.
 This will make the flap of the cornea to fold back to uncover the stroma, which is the cornea’s middle part.
 Next, the surgeon will use an excimer laser to readjust the stroma.

-Different LASIK Procedures
+Different Types of Laser Procedures

 With the popularity of this form of eye surgery, it is not surprising how more and more LASIK centers are mushrooming not only in the United States but also in many parts of the world.